2026 Pro Bowl Games

-The 2026 Pro Bowl Games is the upcoming National Football League (NFL)'s all-star game for the 2025 NFL season.
-This will be the fourth year that the event will consist of a non-contact flag football game, and the first year that it will be integrated into the Super Bowl's festivities instead of a standalone event.
-It will take place in the week leading up to Super Bowl LX on Tuesday, February 3, 2026, at the Moscone Center in San Francisco, California, the site of this season's Super Bowl Experience.
+The 2026 Pro Bowl Games was the National Football League (NFL)'s all-star game for the 2025 NFL season.
+This was the fourth and final year the event has consisted of a non-contact flag football game, and the first year it has been integrated into the Super Bowl's festivities instead of a standalone event.
+It took place in the week leading up to Super Bowl LX on Tuesday, February 3, 2026, at the Moscone Center in San Francisco, California, the site of this season's Super Bowl Experience.
+The NFC defended their win from the previous year's flag football game with a 66–52 win, extending their win streak to four straight, retaining their undefeated record since the format change, and allowing them to retake a 27–26 all-time lead over the AFC in Pro Bowl events.

+This was the final edition of the Pro Bowl Games, as the NFL announced in August 2026 that they would be discontinued.

 Background

 In October 2025, the NFL announced plans to integrate the Pro Bowl Games into the Super Bowl's festivities rather than continue to hold it as a standalone event.
 It will be designed as a more intimate, television-oriented event held inside a 4,000-seat ballroom at the Moscone Center in San Francisco, the site of this season's Super Bowl Experience.
 The league also intends to use it as a preview for flag football's Olympics debut at the 2028 Games in Los Angeles.